 Bellevue is a very small city located in the state of Iowa.
 With a population of 2,320 people and just one neighborhood, Bellevue is the 239th largest community in Iowa.
 Bellevue has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Bellevue isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bellevue are a mix of both white- and blue-collar jobs.
-Overall, Bellevue is a city of managers, service providers, and sales and office workers.
-There are especially a lot of people living in Bellevue who work in management occupations (9.74%), office and administrative support (9.64%), and business and financial occupations (8.73%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bellevue is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Bellevue is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Bellevue who work in office and administrative support (12.69%), business and financial occupations (9.54%), and sales jobs (8.80%).

 The people who call Bellevue home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellevue residents report their race to be White, followed by Asian.
-Important ancestries of people in Bellevue include German, Irish, Italian, Polish, and English.
+Important ancestries of people in Bellevue include German, Irish, English, Luxemburger, and Polish.

 The most common language spoken in Bellevue is English.
 Other important languages spoken here include Polish and German/Yiddish.